synxty/idea/[game-title].md

 ### 3.5.
 Strategists

 Strategists are the maestros of battlefield control, wielding the power to shape the flow of combat to their advantage.
 These astute commanders possess a broad array of talents, allowing them to bolster and empower their allies while simultaneously crippling their enemies.
-Whether they position themselves in the front lines, or strategically hold the rear ranks, they excel at orchestrating the ebb and flow of battle.
+Whether they position themselves in the vanguard lines, or strategically hold the rear and mid lines, they excel at orchestrating the ebb and flow of battle.

 Armed with the unique ability to manipulate the battlefield with diverse effects, Strategists become linchpins in your tactical maneuvers.
-Their effectiveness hinges on their **evasion** and **resistance** stats, which ensure their survivability and strategic utility.
+Their effectiveness hinges on their **Evasion** and **Resistance** attributes, which ensure their survivability and strategic utility.

 Integrate Strategists into your ranks, and you'll harness their ability to shift the battlefield's dynamics in your favor.
 Their multifaceted approach to warfare and unwavering commitment to control make them indispensable in your pursuit of victory.

 #### 3.5.1.
 Play Style

-Strategist's play style revolves around **speed** and **area of effect** as it's important to apply effects as soon as possible and to as many characters as possible.
+Strategist's play style revolves around **Speed** and **Area of Effect** as it's important to apply effects as soon as possible and to as many characters as possible.
 Position them accordingly to maximize their abilities.

 #### 3.5.2.
 Signature Passive

-If none of the Strategist's abilities are activated during the planning phase, the strategist gains increased **evasion** and a shield for the rest of the round as well as they generate extra energy for the next round.
+If none of the Strategist's abilities are activated during the planning phase, the strategist gains increased **Evasion** and a shield for the rest of the round as well as they generate extra energy for the next round.

 #### 3.5.3.
 Key Combat Attributes